IMC-UAS-Krems/2024-DBST2UE-Public/README.md

 ### Session 8 - 24/04/2024

 We exercise some more with RA on the pizza database and we started working with SQL to create tables and define constraints (SQL as DDL).
 Additionally, we also started to insert data/values in the database (SQL as DML).

+### Session 9 - 08/05/2024

+We exercise more on complex SQL queries that requires the use of set operators, nested queries and subqueries.
+We used the Pizza db as test subject.
+We discussed conceptual approaches to generate test cases to validate our queries.
+We experimented creating and modifying views.
+We discussed the implications of different configurations of the referential constraint triggers (ON DELETE|ON UPDATE).